 As both an analytical and atmospheric chemist, my research couples gas chromatography and mass spectrometry in order to study important gas-phase reactions that occur in the atmosphere.
 I am especially interested in the reactions that occur between transported urban pollution and local biogenic emissions.

 In addition to my research, I am also an advocate for diversity in academia, which I talk about often on Twitter.
-Most recently, I have become especially interested in increasing disabled representation in STEM and am in the midst of creating content for my blog, Chronically Invisible, where I plan to profile disabled scientists (past and present) and discuss barriers that disabled scientists often face.
-In my spare time, I also am a frequent volunteer of the Pasadena Humane Society & SPCA.
+I am especially interested in increasing disability representation in STEM and I am in the midst of creating content for my blog, Chronically Invisible, where I plan to profile disabled scientists and engineers, and discuss barriers that disabled scientists often face.

 About my Research